talmuhaysin/pdsnd_github/README.md

 In this project, the following software requirements apply:

 1- Python.
-2- A text editor, like Atom. (to download : https://atom.io/) 3- A terminal application.
+2- A text editor, like Atom. (to download: https://atom.io/) 3- A terminal application.

 ### Dataset files